andresitodeguzman/smspy/README.md

 ## Notes
 - This repository is meant for personal use and deployment.
 - Web interface runs at 127.0.0.1:8080, change that in the web/index.py file.
-- For more information on how to deploy for your business, e-mail me at andresitodeguzman@gmail.com.
+- For more information on how to deploy for your business or events, e-mail me at andresitodeguzman@gmail.com.
 - Since this is not meant for public use, I will not be actively answering technical questions on installation and usage.
 Also, No warranty is granted for its external usage.